 Although the following list is not all inclusive, some common problems that may benefit from short-term treatment include:

 - adjusting to the demands of your academic program

 - balancing the demands of school and other aspects of your life

 - dealing with relationship issues

 Because SMH offers evaluations, consultation, and brief psychotherapy, long-term treatment options are not available through SMH.
-When a client may benefit from long-term care, SMH clinicians will provide a referral for services in the community.
+When a client may benefit from long-term care, SMH will provide a referral for services in the community.
 In this case, the client would use his or her insurance benefits.
-If a client has the school’s health insurance (i.e., United Health Care), SMH clinicians are authorized to put in a referral for treatment to be administered by a provider in the community.
 Referrals to community providers are primarily made for long-term psychotherapy, psychiatric evaluation and medication management, or both services.
-Please note that SMH clinicians do not provide evaluations for learning disorders or attention deficit hyperactivity disorder (ADHD).
-In these cases, we refer to providers outside of the SMH program.
-Also, you should be aware that evaluations for these types of problems may or may not be covered by your insurance plan.
+Please note that SMH does not provide evaluations for learning disorders or Attention-Deficit/Hyperactivity Disorder.

 Emergency Situations and Crisis Intervention:

 If you are in a crisis situation that may be life-threatening (e.g., if you are experiencing suicidal thoughts with an active intent to harm yourself), do not attempt to schedule an appointment with SMH.
 In this type of situation, proceed immediately to the nearest emergency room or call 911.